zelbaz946/precourse1/GitHub.md

 6. Now we're going to 'push' your code up to your github.com profile so we (the Codesmith team) can see it ![](https://www.dropbox.com/s/xnh7p6elzrvy6m2/git%20push.png?dl=1)

 7. :dancers: Celebrate now that you have successfully worked through the git procedure :dancers:

+## Git tips!

+- remember, you can always see your log by typing `git log`
+- in these beginning stages always explicitly define what `remote` and what `branch` you are pushing to.
+When I `git push origin master` I am pushing to the `master` branch on the `origin` remote.
+- We can always see all our remotes and their urls by typing `git remote -v`